Our passion is empowering people to make positive life changes.

 - Inspire hope that people can and do recover

 - Mentor and help set goals

-PreventEd’s Peer Support Program provides Certified Peer Specialist services to those seeking recovery in Franklin County, Missouri, with plans to expand to additional Eastern Missouri counties.
+PreventEd’s Peer Support Program provides Certified Peer Specialist services to those seeking recovery in Franklin County and Lincoln County, Missouri, with plans to expand to additional Eastern Missouri counties.

 Our Peers help clients engage with appropriate services for their needs and situation, including engaging with local community resources, connecting with treatment providers, and help enrolling in Medication-Assisted Treatment programs.

 Missouri consistently ranks among the highest states in the country in overdose deaths, and is not seeing the same decline that other states have noted in the last couple of years.
-Data from the Missouri Department of Health and Senior Services ranks Franklin County as number 3 of the 114 Missouri counties in terms of deaths by opioid overdose.
-Most recent data shows that Franklin County has 43 opioid overdose deaths per 100,000, which is 98% higher than the Missouri average of 21.7 deaths per 100,000.
+Most recent data shows that the Missouri average for drug related overdose deaths is of 35.07 deaths per 100,000.

-The Health Resources and Services Administration (HRSA) has recognized Franklin County as a rural community that has been particularly hard hit by the opioid epidemic.
-Franklin County lacks treatment options and treatment infrastructure to address substance use disorders (SUD).
+The Health Resources and Services Administration (HRSA) has recognized Franklin and Lincoln Counties as rural communities that have been particularly hard hit by the opioid epidemic.
+They lack treatment options and treatment infrastructure to effectively and substantially address substance use disorders (SUD).
 This includes lack of medication providers and access to medication for people living with substance use disorders.